TriphiusFire/CoverCards/README.md

 If you mess up and want to delete a cover or a highlight, just click where it is.

-When you click "Remove Button" the cover and remove buttons go away.
+When you click "Remove Button" the cover, highlight and remove buttons all go away.

 You can save the webpage as study material with ctrl+s so when you open this from file the page retains all the "flash cards".
 If you click on a cover card from a saved webpage, the cover card will not go away, so the study page is preserved.